China bans major chip maker Micron from key infrastructure projects

 "The review found that Micron's products have serious network security risks, which pose significant security risks to China's critical information infrastructure supply chain, affecting China's national security," the Cyberspace Administration of China (CAC) said in a statement.

-The CAC did not give details of risks it said it had found or in which Micron products it had found them.
+The CAC did not give details of the risks it said it had found or in which Micron products it had found them.

 A Micron spokesperson confirmed to the BBC that the company had "received the CAC's notice following its review of Micron products sold in China".